iquety/console/assets/docs/en/04-creating-commands.md

 ## 4. Object Arguments

-To identify the options provided by the user in the terminal, the `Freep\Console\Arguments` object is used, which provides access to the specified options, values and arguments.
+To identify the options provided by the user in the terminal, the `Iquety\Console\Arguments` object is used, which provides access to the specified options, values and arguments.

 This object is available as an argument of the `"Command->handle()"` method.